Karlosbubi/ASE_Abgabe/README.md

    - Database `docker compose -f docker-compose_dev_db.yaml down`

 ## Tests
+### Backend
+1. Navigate to `ase-backend`
+2. Ensure everthing is installed and up to date.
+3. start the dev_db, requreied for the e2e tests
+4. run
+   - `pnpm test` for unit test
+   - `pnpm test:e2e` for nest e2e test
 ### Frontend
 #### Cypress
 1. Ensure that Cypress is installed by running `pnpm install` in `ase-frontend`.
+2. Start the database and the backend.
-2. Run all Cypress E2E tests with `pnpm cypress run`.
+3. Run all Cypress E2E tests with `pnpm cypress run`.
 - Note: Running E2E test will create a test user `newuser` inside the database
 - **Important!**: When using Electron (the default browser in Cypress), you may encounter issues where Mindmap components in the panel (e.g., buttons) are covered or not fully visible.
 To avoid this, it is recommended to run the tests in Google Chrome by using the following command: `pnpm cypress run --browser chrome`
+- `pnpm test:chrome` and `pnpm test:firefox` are available and run cypress with the respecitve browser.

 ## User storys